MaxsLi/EECS2311/README.md

 ### Retriving your Previous Applciation

 To retrieve a previously worked on application, run MainApp.java and click "Retrieve Existing" and select an Existing project.

+Previous Projects can also be opened in any CSV Editor like excel by heading to Venn/src/main/java/resources/

 ## Folder Structure